 One told me to massage my baby’s neck, the others told me not to.
 One told me I should do therapy as much as I could, one told me that my son’s muscles needed a break.

-It’s like, you don’t know crap, and you depend on those people to tell you what to do, but then they confuse the shit out of you, you end up figuring it out all by yourself.
+It’s like, you don’t know anything, and you depend on those people to tell you what to do, but then they confuse you, you end up figuring it out all by yourself.

 They told me to do repeat the exercises, 2 minutes each exercise, and repeat 6 times a day.
 With a total of nearly an hour a day, it doesn’t seem so much, does it?